Exploring the chemistry, applications, and environmental impact of chemical foaming agents.

 Weight Reduction

-Foaming agents are primarily used as blowing agents, which help plastic manufacturers inject lightweight gasses into plastics.
+Chemical foaming agents are primarily used as blowing agents, which help plastic manufacturers inject lightweight gasses into plastics.
 This makes plastics lighter by filling the spaces between molecules with light gas.

 Weight reduction improves the usability of plastic parts, reduces shipping costs, and opens up more options for parts to be used.
 Machines would have more trouble operating under normal conditions if every plastic part were heavy.